 - Experience with Adobe Creative Cloud suite of NLE and DAW tools.

 - Experience operating 4WD off-road vehicles, including knowledge of safe operation on unimproved, muddy, or snowy roads.

 - Knowledge of outdoor safety and best practices when working in challenging remote conditions, including cold weather survival and wilderness first aid.

-- Tower climbing experience.
+- Tower climbing experience or tower/rigging certification.

 - For the safety of our employees, the contractors/vendors we work with, and the public we serve, OPB has a mandatory COVID vaccination policy and all employees are required to show proof of vaccination.

-- This position requires a valid driver’s license and will requires consent to OPB conducting a driving record check.
+- This position requires a valid driver’s license and will require consent to OPB conducting a driving record check.
 Employees will not be allowed to use a company or personal vehicle for work purposes without completion and satisfactory results of this check.

 How to Apply

 For application instructions, please visit OPB’s careers page.
 You will be asked to create an account, upload your cover letter and resume and answer a few position related questions.
 Once you click “submit” you cannot make changes to your application.

 OPB is an Equal Opportunity Employer.